galaxyproject/galaxy-hub/content/admin/config/performance/purge-histories-and-datasets/index.md

 ### Purging Library Folders

-Besides existing in user's history, dataset association objects exist with in `Library` Folders; they are known as `LibraryDatasetDatasetAssociations` (LDDAs).
+Besides existing in user's history, dataset association objects exist within `Library` Folders; they are known as `LibraryDatasetDatasetAssociations` (LDDAs).
 Purging a library folder is similar to purging a History.
 An example command
 is: